Usama1002/EBE-Exploration/rotart_inverted_pendulum/README.md

 # Prerequisites
 	- python3.6
 	- Pytorch 1.4.0

+# Simulator and Hardware Driers

-	- OpenAI Gym wrapper for the Quanser Qube Servo 2 by [Blue River Tech](https://github.com/BlueRiverTech/quanser-openai-driver).
+We use OpenAI Gym wrapper for the Quanser Qube Servo 2 by [Blue River Tech](https://github.com/BlueRiverTech/quanser-openai-driver).
 Please follow [these instructions](https://github.com/BlueRiverTech/quanser-openai-driver) to install the required drivers and simulator.

 # How to Run